billiam527/Data-Visualization/README.md

 # Data-Visualization-Iris
 ##### By: William Fisher

-Analyzing data from iris flowers using various techniques.
+Analyzing data from iris flowers using various data visualization techniques.

 ### Libraries